6th Movement: "Kathy"

 Don’t ever remember having any leftovers.

-It was also around this time when Pat went with his older sister, Pam, and her boyfriend to San Francisco to experience a very special show at Bill Graham's "Winterland."
+It was also around this time when Pat went with his older sister, Pam, and her husband to San Francisco to experience a very special show at Bill Graham's "Winterland."

 And, as a result of what occurred on that fateful night, everything -